satpalsr/sdk/docs/server.entityoptions.md

 </td><td>

 _(Optional)_ The half extents of the visual size of the block entity when blockTextureUri is set.
-If no rigidBodyOptions.colliders are provided, a collider with this shape will be added.
+If no rigidBodyOptions.colliders are provided, a block collider with the size of the half extents will be created.

 </td></tr>